ming-yong/archive/index.md

 ## About me

-I'm from Malaysia and native in Chinese Mandarin.
-I'm currently a [2nd year CPA student](https://www.stlawrencecollege.ca/programs-and-courses/full-time/programs/a_m/computer-programmer-analyst/kingston/) at Kingston, Ontario.
+I'm from Malaysia and my first language is Chinese Mandarin.
+I'm currently a [2nd year CPA student](https://www.stlawrencecollege.ca/programs-and-courses/full-time/programs/a_m/computer-programmer-analyst/kingston/) in Kingston, Ontario.
 I started learning how to code at school and by myself in late 2018.
-As for now, I'm learning React and completing the [fcc's Front End Libraries Certification](https://www.freecodecamp.org/).
+As for now, I'm learning React and completing the [fcc's Data Visualization Certification](https://www.freecodecamp.org/).

 ### Contact Me